CryptoHoes/CryptoHoesICO/index.md

 1. Jon Gan

-Only 1M were allocated for public sale, 60M are in direct control of founder The remaining is being airdropped to candidates that are interested in development and testing.
+Only 1M were allocated for public sale, 60M are in direct control of founder.
+The remaining is being airdropped to candidates that are interested in development and testing.

 ## How to buy [$HOES](https://bscscan.com/token/0xC76F08B7B723d3b0461cEc8206710cd12D71f2a2)